Allen Córdoba

-Allen Octavio Córdoba Pose (born December 6, 1995) is a Panamanian professional baseball infielder for the Algodoneros de Unión Laguna of the Mexican League.
-He has played in Major League Baseball (MLB) for the San Diego Padres.
-He made his major league debut on April 3, 2017.
+Allen Octavio Córdoba Pose (born December 6, 1995) is a Panamanian professional baseball infielder for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres.
+He made his MLB debut in 2017.
 A right-handed batter and thrower, Córdoba stands 6 ft 1 in tall and weighs 175 lb.

 Career

 St. Louis Cardinals

 Córdoba signed with the St. Louis Cardinals as an international free agent on April 12, 2013.
 He made his professional debut with the DSL Cardinals in 2013, and also played for the club in 2014, hitting .272 and .258 respectively.
 He was the Gulf Coast League Most Valuable Player (MVP) in 2015 after hitting .342 in 53 games, and won the Appalachian League batting title while playing with a .362 batting average with the Johnson City Cardinals in 2016.
 With Johnson City, he made 220 plate appearances, batted .362, .427 on-base percentage, 16 doubles and five triples.